31 January 1971 Surgut Aeroflot Antonov An-12 crash: Accident

 Passing through an altitude of 800-900 m, the crew reported strong icing conditions and a minute later very strong icing conditions.
 The transcript of the crew's communications with the ground controllers records that the aircraft's de-icing system was switched on.
 At 02:37:12 the crew reported that they had descended to an altitude of 600 m, a couple of minutes later at 02:39:35 the crew began the third turn (to the left) of the airfield traffic pattern at an altitude of 400 m.
 10-15 seconds before completing this turn the aircraft began to behave abnormally and at 02:40:25 someone in the cabin said "the engines are starting to shake".
-In this case it is highly likely that the this shaking was caused by a condition close to flow separation on the wing of the aircraft.
+In this case it is highly likely that this shaking was caused by a condition close to flow separation on the wing of the aircraft.
 When the third turn was completed at 02:40:39, the captain gave the order to set the flaps to 15°, but 5 seconds later he was forced to give the command to return them to their previous position since the crew had noticed that the speed of the aircraft had dropped from 330 km/h to 310 km/h, despite an increase in engine thrust.

 When the AN-12 had exited the left turn, a few seconds later the aircraft again independently entered a slight left turn.
 The crew countered the left turn with a small steering input to the right, but were quickly forced to steer to the left and then back to the right again since the aircraft had begun to roll from side to side causing a decrease in lift and causing the aircraft to fall.
 At this point the aircraft was experiencing a force of 1.8 - 1.9g, at 02:41:04 Moscow time (04:41:04 local time) at a speed of 395 km/h and at a severe left hand tilt, the AN-12 crashed into the ground 16.5 km North of Surgut airport, close to one of the lakes in the area, the aircraft was completely destroyed and burst into flames.
 Part of the wreckage including the tail section fell into the lake.
 All 7 people on board were killed.